Anyone can review a documentation pull request. Visit the pull requests

 assistance when something, for example a tutorial, doesn't work.

-For issues unrelated to docs, close the issue with the kind/support
+For issues unrelated to docs, close the issue with the kind/support label and a comment

 directing the requester to support venues (Slack, Stack Overflow) and, if